Imrglop/IDA-FastAnalysis/README.md

     if (!xb.first_to(target_addr, XREF_FLOW))
         return false;

-    // Keeps scanning until a DATA_XREF is found
+    // Keeps scanning until a DATA xref is found
     // that writes to the target address while (xb.type != dr_W) {
         if (!xb.next_to())